Dedham, Massachusetts, in the American Civil War

-The town of Dedham, Massachusetts participated in the American Civil War primarily through the 630 men who served in the United States Armed Forces during the war.
+The town of Dedham, Massachusetts, participated in the American Civil War primarily through the 630 men who served in the United States Armed Forces during the war.
 A total of 46 men would die in the war, including in battle, from disease, from wounds sustained in battle, and in prisoner of war camps.
 The Town of Dedham supported the soldiers and their families both through appropriations raised by taxes, and through donations of supplies sent to the front lines.

 1861

 Training

 Several days after the fall of Fort Sumter, a mass meeting was held in Temperance Hall which opened with a dramatic presentation of the American flag.
 A total of 47 men signed up to serve in the war at that meeting, forming Dedham's first military unit since the Dedham militia was disbanded in 1846.
 More men would enlist in the coming days and the first company was formed in early May.

 Initially, the recruits only drilled sporadically.
 After it became clear that the war would not be won quickly, the troops began drilling full time.
-During this time they were paid $1.50 a day and were billeted at the Norfolk Agricultural Society's old cattle-show building.
+During this time they were paid $1.50 a day and were billeted at the Norfolk Agricultural Society's old cattle-show building, which was located near the Town Common.
 Each soldier was a uniform of gray cloth with blue pipings and an old smooth bore rifle, which was borrowed from the neighboring community of Canton.
 There were five from South Dedham in Canton's Company in the Fourth Regiment and one from the village in the third regiment.

 The troops would march and maneuver through the streets of the village.
 When they did so, townspeople would come out to watch and young boys would often tag along.
 During one training session on the Common, a young recruit opened an umbrella when it began to sprinkle.
 The man, a barber who worked on Church Street, was told by Captain Onion that he could not march with an umbrella.
 He chose to leave instead, listening to the jeers of the men who remained.
 An effigy of the "man with the umbrella" appeared hanging from a noose several days later at the corner of Church and High Streets, and the young man quickly left town.